spkcd/elementor-project-showcase-carousel/README.md

 ## Support

-For support, please visit our website at [https://sparkwebstudio.com/](https://sparkwebstudio.com/) or create an issue in our GitHub repository.
+For support, please visit [https://sparkwebstudio.com/](https://sparkwebstudio.com/) or create an issue in the GitHub repository.

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under GPLv2 or later.

 ## Credits